rvflash/jQuery-Open/README.md

     $("a, span.a").open({
         onExit : function (elem){ console.log('Bye'); },
     });

+You can use data "erl" to store URL encoded with Rot13 transformation.
+Perform to obfuscate some links.

 Finally you can overload common behavior of a list by adding classname on each element (self, blank or iframe).